-The system includes a passcode to access the system's menus and change settings.
-This adds a layer of protection from anyone accessing the controls and changing how the system operates.
+The system requires a passcode to access the system menus or change factory settings.
+This passcode is a protection from accidental changes that may alter system performance or functions.
 To enter the passcode, press the entry bar, enter the passcode found on the second page of this manual, and press enter.